Async communication guide: how to work on your own schedule

 How async communication protects deep work

 The connection between async communication and deep work is direct.
 Every synchronous interruption forces a context switch, and context switching is not free.
 Gloria Mark’s research at UC Irvine documented that after an interruption, workers do not simply resume where they left off.
-They shift to two intermediate tasks before returning to the original one [1].
+According to Mark’s research, workers shift to two intermediate tasks before returning to their original focus [7].
 Your attention does not bounce back — it spirals.

 Asynchronous communication protects deep work by converting real-time interruptions into batch-processed messages that workers address during planned communication windows.
-This preserves the unbroken focus blocks where meaningful creative and analytical work happens.
+Async communication preserves the unbroken focus blocks where meaningful creative and analytical work happens — the kind of sustained attention that remote workers lose when they cannot see a colleague’s flow state and know not to interrupt.

 Here is what this looks like in practice.
 Instead of answering Slack messages as they arrive, you batch them.
 Instead of attending a 30-minute status meeting, you read a 3-minute written update.
 Instead of tapping a colleague on the virtual shoulder for a quick question, you post it in a shared channel where they will see it during their next communication window.
 The compound effect over a week is significant.
-You might reclaim 5-8 hours of fragmented time into solid focus blocks.
+Remote workers who batch communication windows consistently report reclaiming several hours per week of previously fragmented time, converting it into extended focus blocks.

 If you struggle with managing remote work distractions, async communication is your structural defense.
-It does not rely on willpower.
-It changes the default from “always available” to “available on a schedule.”
+An async system does not rely on willpower.
+Async communication changes the default from “always available” to “available on a schedule.”

 What to do when your team resists async communication